-Bidding member associations will be required to submit their bids to FIFA in October 2019.
-FIFA will then conduct a thorough evaluation process, including on-site inspection visits, before publishing its findings in a Bid Evaluation Report in early 2020.
+Following the submission of all bids, FIFA will then conduct a thorough evaluation process, including on-site inspection visits, before publishing its findings in a Bid Evaluation Report in April 2020.

-Finally, the appointment of the host(s) of the FIFA Women's World Cup 2023TM is expected to take place at the FIFA Council meeting in the first quarter of 2020.
+Finally, the appointment of the host(s) of the FIFA Women's World Cup 2023TM is expected to take place in May 2020.

-FIFA Women's World Cup 2023TM - bidding process timeline\
+FIFA Women's World Cup 2023TM - updated bidding process timeline

-\Dates are subject to change.
+Dates are subject to change